 Ways you can help include:

-- talking through workers’ specific concerns
+- talking through any specific concerns your workers may have

-- telling them how you’re making any adjustments to help them work safely such as additional handwashing facilities or staggering start and finish times to avoid overcrowding
+- telling them how you’re making any adjustments to help them work safely

 - discussing any possible new ways of working